 - Stress test.
 Some heart problems occur only during exercise.
 For a stress test, an electrocardiogram is taken before and immediately after walking on a treadmill or riding a stationary bike.
 Sometimes, a stress test is done along with echocardiography or nuclear imaging.

 You'll likely be awake during the surgery to implant the pacemaker, which typically takes a few hours.
 A specialist will insert an IV into your forearm or hand and give you a medication called a sedative to help you relax.
 Your chest is cleaned with special soap.

 Most pacemaker implantations are done using local anesthesia to numb the area of the incisions.
 However, the amount of sedation needed for the procedure depends on your specific health conditions.
 You may be fully awake or lightly sedated, or you may be given general anesthesia (fully asleep).

 During the procedure

-During surgery, one or more flexible, insulated wires (leads, or electrodes) are inserted into a major vein under or near your collarbone and guided to your heart with the help of X-ray images.
-One end of each wire is secured to the appropriate position in your heart, while the other end is attached to the pulse generator, which is usually implanted under the skin beneath your collarbone.
+One or more wires are inserted into a major vein under or near your collarbone and guided to your heart using X-ray images.
+One end of each wire is secured at the appropriate position in your heart, while the other end is attached to the pulse generator, which is usually implanted under the skin beneath your collarbone.

 After the procedure